Cuprate/cuprate/books/architecture/src/storage/intro.md

 database requests/responses are sent/received asynchronously.

-As the interface details are similar across crates (threadpool, read operations, write operations), the interface itself is abstracted in the [`cuprate_database_service`](./db/layers/intro.md) crate, which is then used by the crates.
+As the interface details are similar across crates (threadpool, read operations, write operations), the interface itself is abstracted in the [`cuprate_database_service`](./common/service/intro.md) crate, which is then used by the crates.

 ## Diagram
-This is a roughly how database crates are set up.
+This is roughly how database crates are set up.

 ```text
                                                            ┌─────────────────┐